-Even if the function $\varphi$ can be defined and yields, formally, exponential decay far from the minimal point, this rate of decay is blurred, not only by the error terms in the expression of the Bergman kernel (Proposition \ref{prop:Szeg-gen}) but also by the fact that we can only sum up to $cN$ with $c$ small when summing analytic symbols (see Proposition \ref{prop:anal-symb}), which yields a fixed error of order $e^{-c'N}$ with $c'>0$ small.
-This yields an upper bound on the decay rate, as a function of the position, which follows the blue, continuous line in the following picture:
+Even if the function $\varphi$ can be extended to all of $M$ and yields, formally, exponential decay everywhere except at the minimal point, this rate of decay is blurred, not only by the error terms in the expression of the Bergman kernel (Proposition \ref{prop:Szeg-gen}) but also by the fact that we can only sum up to $cN$ with $c$ small when summing analytic symbols (see Proposition \ref{prop:anal-symb}), which yields a fixed error of order $e^{-c'N}$ with $c'>0$ small.
+This yields a lower bound to the decay rate for the actual ground state, as a function of the position, which follows the blue, continuous line in the following picture: